marinasundstrom/CheckedExceptions/README.md

 ### Exception Handling Enforcement

 - **Handled Exceptions:** Ensure that all thrown exceptions are either caught within the method or declared using `ThrowsAttribute`.

-- **Declared Exceptions:** Apply the `ThrowsAttribute` to methods, constructors, lambdas, or local functions to declare the exceptions they may throw.
+- **Declared Exceptions:** Apply the `ThrowsAttribute` to methods, constructors, property accessors, lambdas, or local functions to declare the exceptions they may throw.

 - **Avoid General Exceptions:** Use specific exception types instead of the general `System.Exception` to improve clarity and error handling precision.

 ### Opt-In Mechanism